bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 ### General

-Refer to these resources for additional information about topics covered in this unit.
+Refer to these resources for additional information about topics covered in this module.

   * 📖 [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial/getting_started)